magidoc-org/magidoc/README.md

 # Magidoc
-MagiDoc is a documentation website generator for GraphQL based on VueJS 3 and that allows for infinite customization through plugins.
+MagiDoc is a documentation website generator for GraphQL based on Svelte and that allows for infinite customization through plugins.